Arrival at Los Cabos International Airport in San Jose del Cabo

 Getting Out of the Airport – Running the Gauntlet of Drivers

 Arriving can be a bit overwhelming because of all the people trying to "help" you find your transport.
-Basically, be ready to assaulted by aggressive drivers looking to give you a ride to your villa or hotel.
+Basically, be ready to be "welcomed" by aggressive drivers looking to give you a ride to your villa or hotel.
 There are two rooms that you must pass through after customs; one room has a bank of kiosks where those on a vacation package can turn in their airport transfer voucher and be assigned a driver to take them to their resort.
 We did not do this, but this is how this room was explained to us (please bear that in mind).

 Entering the next room, you may encounter very aggressive drivers, who are similar to the ones who lurk outside of the baggage claim areas at JFK – very in your face and definitely trying to take advantage of dazed travelers.
 But...